jsaji/Fuel-Run/README.md

 ## v1.0 (2016)

 * 3 difficulties:
-    * **EASY** consists of the timetables from 1 to 6, and is suited for children in lower grades.
-This is the level that builds upon the timestables of the smaller numbers, and prepares them for the MEDIUM difficulty.
+    * **EASY** consists of the times tables from 1 to 6, and is suited for children in lower grades.
+This is the level that builds upon the times tables of the smaller numbers, and prepares them for the MEDIUM difficulty.
 In EASY, players have 3 lives and, for every correct answer, they gain 10 points to their score.
 Fuel box speed increases by 1% every time a correct answer is chosen.
-    * **MEDIUM** consists of the timetables from 1 to 12, and is the standard difficulty for children above Fourth grade.
-It is much more difficult than EASY, helping to form the foundations for more advanced timestables.
+    * **MEDIUM** consists of the times tables from 1 to 12, and is the standard difficulty for children above Fourth grade.
+It is much more difficult than EASY, helping to form the foundations for more advanced times tables.
 In MEDIUM, players have 4 lives and, for every correct answer, they gain 15 points to their score.
 Fuel box speed increases by 2% every time a correct answer is chosen.
-    * **HARD** consists of the timetables from 1 to 16, and is designed to be a challenge for those who attempt the difficulty.
-This level is mainly for those who feel confident in their 1 to 12 timestables and want to go that extra step further.
+    * **HARD** consists of the times tables from 1 to 16, and is designed to be a challenge for those who attempt the difficulty.
+This level is mainly for those who feel confident in their 1 to 12 times tables and want to go that extra step further.
 In HARD, players have 5 lives and, for every correct answer, they gain 20 points to their score.
 Fuel box speed increases by 3% every time a correct answer is chosen.
 * Random plane colour on start-up
 * Music and sfx
 * Cool clouds in the background